 Legacy is a powerful word.
 One of the dictionary definitions is “something of great value passed down.”
 When we hear that word, certain people come to mind.
 People who have left a legacy.
 Maybe you think of a grandparent, and ancestor or a mentor.
 Maybe you think of a preacher or an elder.
-Herald of Truth has chosen to name an award after Batsell Barrett Baxter to not only honor Brother Baxter for his legacy, but to also recognize individuals, congregations and/or ministries that have had a last impact on the Kingdom of God.
+Herald of Truth has chosen to name an award after Batsell Barrett Baxter to not only honor Brother Baxter for his legacy, but to also recognize individuals, congregations and/or ministries that have had a lasting impact on the Kingdom of God.

 Vince Swinney served Herald of Truth on both the Board of Directors and as the President of HTM.
 After a successful career as a police officer and Denver, Colo. then as a commercial airline pilot, Swinney was an adjunct professor in the Abilene Christian University College of Business.
 While in Abilene, Swinney was asked to serve on the HTM Board of Directors.
 He later took over the presidency and secured a long-lasting future for the non-profit ministry at a time when HTM was struggling.
 HTM owes a large debt of gratitude to Vince Swinney for his efforts to keep this evangelistic ministry alive.
 For that reason, Swinney was the first recipient of the Batsell Barrett Baxter Legacy of Ministry Award.

 Dr. Cecil May